GooeyAI/gooey-web-widget/README.md

 # Gooey Web Widget

-A chat widget for embedding Gooey AI bots on your website.
+A chat widget for embedding Gooey.AI bots on your website.

 ## Raw Library Usage

 If you're new, you should probably head over to [gooey.ai/copilot](https://gooey.ai/copilot/integrations/), create and test your integration there.
-This guide is for advanced users.
+This guide is for **advanced users**.

 1. Copy the following code into the `<body>` section of your target HTML file where you want the widget to appear: